 You can use a free mobile app like ShopSavvy to do this.
 You just scan the barcode of the product and it will show you all the prices from different stores.

-If you found a cheaper price, you can show that to the cashier and they will match the price.
+If you find a lower price, you can show that to the cashier, and they will match the price.

 94. Cut your own hair.